Hundreds celebrate Guam liberation in Copperas Cove

 “What he told us is it means a lot to him because he’s here with his family,” Rivera said.
 “Especially being here in the United States, you know there are people from Guam, and for us to be here present with him, it means a lot to him.”

-The annual celebration commemorates when U.S. forces invaded Japanese forces, who controlled the island, on July 21, 1944.
-Japan captured the U.S. territory on Dec.
-8, 1941 — a day after the attack on Pearl Harbor.
-The invasion in 1944 allowed the U.S. to recapture the island.

-Also partaking in the festivities were Isabel Castro and her husband Vicente as well as June Manglona.
+Also partaking in the festivities with the Castros was June Manglona.
 The Castros and Manglona are natives of the Guamanian village of Hagat.
-The Castros have lived in Leander since 2017, and Manglona has lived in Houston since 2020.
+Manglona has lived in Houston since 2020.

 They said people not of Chamorro culture are always welcome at the celebrations.